tyler-technologies-oss/forge-design-system/blog/2025-06-11-forge-extended/index.md

 - **Busy Indicator**: Displays a loading indicator dialog while the application is performing long running operations.
 - **Confirmation Dialog**: A standardized dialog for confirming or canceling an action.
 - **Quantity Field**: Allows users to input a quantity alongside built-in increment and decrement buttons.
-- **Responsive Toolbar**: Built on top of the Forge toolbar component, this component provides responsive features for adapting the layout and slotted content based on the available space in the layout.
+- **Responsive Toolbar**: Built on top of the Forge toolbar component, this component provides responsive features for adapting the layout of slotted content based on the available space in the layout.

 ### Accessibility